uos/rmagine_docs/docs/getting_started/problem_modelling.md

 ![rmagine_example](/resources/img/rmagine.drawio.png)

 Tsb is the transform from sensor to base frame.
-Or spoken: The sensor pose relative to the robot base.
+Or in other words: The sensor pose relative to the robot base.
 The map can be either a pointer to an `EmbreeMap` or `OptixMap`.
 The Prefix of the `Simulator` is either `Embree` for CPU computation or `Optix` for GPU computation.
 The suffix of the Simulator is dependent on which sensor model you want to simulate.
 A few examples:

 - `SphereSimulatorEmbree` - Simulate a velodyne on CPU
 - `PinholeSimulatorOptix`- Simulate a depth camera on GPU